U.S. says no timeline for Syria withdrawal as fighting continues

 The U.S.-backed Syrian Democratic Forces, which include Kurdish fighters, captured the Syrian town of Kashmah on Jan.
 2 after retaking the town of Hajin on Dec.
 25, Pentagon spokesman Navy Commander Sean Robertson told Reuters.

-The capture came the same day that Trump stated during a cabinet meeting his strong desire to gradually withdraw from Syria, calling it a place of "sand and death."
+The day the SDF took Kashmah was the same day that Trump stated during a cabinet meeting his strong desire to gradually withdraw from Syria, calling it a place of "sand and death."

-Trump also said it was up to other countries to fight Islamic State, including Russia and Iran, adding that Islamic State was down to its last remaining bits of territory in Syria.
+Trump also said it was up to other countries to fight Islamic State, including Russia and Iran, and said that Islamic State was down to its last remaining bits of territory in Syria.

-Islamic State retains control of just a "sprinkle of villages" near the Euphrates river, said Aaron Stein, the Middle East program director at the Foreign Policy Research Institute.
+Aaron Stein, the Middle East program director at the Foreign Policy Research Institute, said Islamic State retained control of just a "sprinkle of villages" near the Euphrates river.

-"(ISIS) will simply revert to a diffused rural insurgency where it could use just the tyranny of space - the desert is very big - to sort of hide out and be able to launch raiding attacks," he added.
+"(ISIS) will simply revert to a diffused rural insurgency where it could use just the tyranny of space - the desert is very big - to sort of hide out and be able to launch raiding attacks," Stein said.

 The Pentagon spokesman said coalition forces, which Washington coordinates, were continuing to assist the SDF with close air support and artillery strikes in the Middle Euphrates River Valley.